MTutino/Amplicon_analysis/README.md

+#DESCRIPTION

 **The script is meant to be used on the computational shared facility**

 **This script has been designed for the analysis of 16S rRNA data from Illumina Miseq (Casava >= 1.8) paired-end reads**